 Communication With Our Office

 We expect that you, the applicant, will serve as primary author and contact throughout the admission process.
 You will receive frequent communication from the Admissions Office via e-mail.
 Please make certain that the e-mail address you provide is accurate and checked frequently.
-In addition, you will be able to check the status of your file online; we will send you a letter containing instructions, L&C ID number and PIN upon receipt of your application.
+Upon receipt of your application, we will send you an email with your L&C ID number and instructions to check the status of your file online.
+The following day, we will send you another email with your PIN number.